- HP laptops run on Windows and hence, you must use browsers that are Windows OS friendly.

 - The Turbo feature compresses data and makes web pages run faster

-- Tabbed browsing, tab pinning, private browsing, etc.
+- Workspaces, tab islands, private browsing, and more

 Google Chrome – Most popular browser

-There’s no second thought about Chrome’s popularity across the world due to its speed and extensive features compared to other browsers.
+There’s no second thought about Chrome’s popularity worldwide due to its speed and extensive features compared to other browsers.

 But at the same time, browsers like Firefox or Edge are doing pretty well in this category.

-While Chrome is still one of the fastest mac web browsers around, it lags behind in memory and CPU usage as compared to Opera, Firefox, or Edge.
+While Chrome is still one of the fastest Mac web browsers around, it lags behind in memory and CPU usage, as compared to Opera One, Firefox, or Edge.

 However, there is no match to Chrome when talking of its range of extensions and profile management.